Dorfan was an American toy company based in Newark, New Jersey, specializing

-As a result of the decaying castings on the engines, few Dorfan trains survive today, making them among the rarest and most valuable of toy trains.
+As a result of the decaying castings on the engines, few Dorfan locomotives survive today, making them among the rarest and most valuable of toy trains.
 While Dorfan engines are difficult to find in good condition, the same is not true for the cars, since they were made with tinplate.
-However, since the company only had a 10 year period of manufacturing, Dorfan trains are highly collectable.
-Some of the Dorfan tooling was later used by Unique Art to make its tinplate passenger trains in the early 1950's.
-T-Reproductions came into possession of some of the original Dorfan tooling in the early 2000's.
+While the passenger cars have survived, they are most likely found used.
+Because the company only had a 10 year period of manufacturing, Dorfan trains are highly collectable.
+The Dorfan tooling was acquired by Unique Art and was used to make their 'O' gauge tinplate passenger cars in the early 1950's.
+Unique also came into possession of some of the original Dorfan tooling in the early 2000's.
 They later issued a reproduction Wide